On The Road

 We’ll leave campus and drive about an hour inland from the Puget Sound to the trailhead.
 The hike is 5.3 miles long and features breathtaking views of Mt.
 Si and Mt.
 Washington.
 It’s a hike that may challenge you if you are less experienced, but remains manageable and well-worth the trip for beginners and avid hikers alike!

-The trail will offer time to consider (aloud or silently) how we can nourish our roots in the way that this natural environment continues to sustain all of the life that it fosters.
+The trail will offer time to consider (aloud or silently) how Joy is an Act of Resistance and being in the natural environment cultivates joy.
+The hike also provides a fun way to root yourself in the PLU community and meet new people from across campus!
 The hike also provides a fun way to root yourself in the PLU community and meet new people from across campus!

 This is a partnership with Outdoor Recreation